2026 Toner Prize for Political Reporting

 2014 Hugo Shong Reporting on Asia Award from Boston University

-2014 Award for General Excellence from Asian American Journalists Association
+2014 Award for Excellence from Asian American Journalists Association

-2014 Human Rights Press Award from Amnesty International and Foreign Correspondents’ Club
+2014 Human Rights Press Award from the Foreign Correspondents’ Club

 Series: Parenting in a Party State